al3xandr3/al3xandr3.github.io/_posts/2009-05-15-clojure-test-is-twitter.md

 tags:
   - automation
   - clojure
-intro: "Here's how you can have your your test-is results posted on twitter automatically as they run."
+intro: "Have your clojure test-is results posted on twitter automatically as they run"
 ---

 Here's how you can have your your test-is results posted on twitter